selena gomez is reuniting with her spring breakers co-star gucci mane | read | i-D

 This article was originally published by i-D Australia.

-Over the weekend the artist revealed the release date, 13 July, via the Petra Collins-lensed cover art.
-Judging by a shot on Petra's Instagram, the young photographer might have had a hand the music video too — though we'll have to wait and see if that suspicion proves true.
+Over the weekend the artist revealed the release date, July 13, via the Petra Collins-lensed cover art.
+Judging by a shot on Petra's Instagram, the young photographer might have had a hand the music video too — though we'll have to wait and see if our suspicion proves true.

 Text Isabelle Hellyer